Jim Farley (businessman)

-James Duncan Farley Jr. (born June 10, 1962) is an American businessman who is CEO of Ford and a board member of Harley-Davidson.
-His career in automobiles was inspired by his grandfather, who began work at Henry Ford's River Rouge Plant in 1918.
+James Duncan Farley Jr. (born June 10, 1962) is an American businessman.
+He is the CEO of Ford Motor Company, a board member of McDonald's, and former board member of Harley-Davidson.

 Background

 Farley was born to a banker father in Buenos Aires, Argentina, where he spent his early years, before moving to Greenwich, Connecticut.
 Before university, Farley attended Portsmouth Abbey School, a Catholic, college preparatory school in Portsmouth, Rhode Island.
-He graduated from Georgetown University and then later, the University of California, Los Angeles.
+He graduated from Georgetown University and then later, the UCLA Anderson School of Management at the University of California, Los Angeles.

+Farley's grandfather worked at Henry Ford's River Rouge Plant in 1918.
 He is a cousin of the entertainers Chris Farley, Kevin Farley, and John Farley.
 He is also a cousin of Carolina Hurricanes TV analyst and former NHL and AHL player Tripp Tracy.